YazanAhmad18/reading-notes/class02.md

 ### in any condition it will be one operand and two operatorwe can combine more than one condition through logical operator and we can compare more than on expression in on statement through logical operator

-### switch statements :a starts with avariable called the switch value.
-Each case indicates a possible value for this variable and the code that should run if the variable matches that value.
+### switch statements :a starts with avariable called the switch value.Each case indicates a possible value for this variable and the code that should run if the variable matches that value.

 ~~~~var level = 2;
 switch (level) {